hafdon/fvtt/Data/modules/lib-wrapper/README.md

 - `WRAPPER`:

-    - Use if your wrapper will *always* call the next function in the chain.
+    - Use if your wrapper will *always* continue the chain (i.e. call `wrapped`).
     - This type has priority over every other type.
 It should be used whenever possible as it massively reduces the likelihood of conflicts.
-    - ⚠ The library will auto-detect if you use this type but do not call the original function, and automatically unregister your wrapper.
+    - ⚠ If you use this type but do not call the original function, your wrapper will be automatically unregistered.

 - `MIXED` (default):

-    - Your wrapper will be allowed to decide whether it should call the next function in the chain or not.
+    - Your wrapper will be allowed to decide whether it should continue the chain (i.e. call `wrapped`) or not.
     - These will always come after `WRAPPER`-type wrappers.
 Order is not guaranteed, but conflicts will be auto-detected.

 - `OVERRIDE`:

-    - Use if your wrapper will *never* call the next function in the chain.
+    - Use if your wrapper will *never* continue the chain (i.e. call `wrapped`).
 This type has the lowest priority, and will always be called last.
     - If another package already has an `OVERRIDE` wrapper registered to the same method:
         - If the GM has explicitly given your package priority over the existing one, libWrapper will trigger a `libWrapper.OverrideLost` hook, and your wrapper will take over.
         - Otherwise, libWrapper will throw a `libWrapper.AlreadyOverriddenError` exception.
 This exception can be caught by your package in order to fail gracefully and activate fallback code.